 - Easily scale the business by making it easier to add new products in bulk and lowering the barrier to entry on different sales channels because the data is held in one central location.

-- Likewise, PIM make it easier to sell internationally with channels allowing you to change the data for different purposes, i.e. languages or country-specific media and descriptions.
+- Likewise, PIM makes it easier to sell internationally with channels allowing you to change the data for different purposes, i.e. languages or country-specific media and descriptions.

 - Setting up an easily navigable category structure with strong relations between products for upselling and cross-selling means that customers are likely to spend more on average when they do purchase from your business.